jasperyzh/jy.com/src/content/blog/2024/241212-Why I Chose Astro.js for My Web Development Journey.md

 ## Next Steps in My Astro.js Journey

 Astro has grown significantly since its launch in 2021, with its latest version (v5) offering even more tools and capabilities.
-I’m excited to explore these advanced features and incorporate them into my projects.
+I'm excited to explore these advanced features and incorporate them into my projects.

 1. **Explore Advanced Features**: Dive deeper into Content Collections and Content Layers.
 2. **Explore Server-side Rendering (SSR)**: Also a new feature call Server Island, where dynamic content can be render via Server-side.